hiren2599/bankloanapproval/README.md

 ### Overview

 The Bank Loan Approval project is a machine learning application designed to predict the likelihood of loan approval based on various applicant details.
 This project aims to assist banks and financial institutions in automating the loan approval process, reducing manual efforts, and minimizing the risk of default by evaluating the creditworthiness of applicants.
-It takes into account following parameters to decide Loan Application Approval:
+It takes into account the following parameters to decide on Loan Application Approval:
 - Gender
 - Married
 - Dependents